 Product: User interface

-Respinor has been developing a sensor using an ultrasound transducer for monitoring the diaphragm excursion and respiratory rate.
-This technology is to be used in the first target application for patients in the ICU under mechanical ventilation during the process when the breathing tube is removed, the weaning process.
+Respinor has developed an ultrasonic based sensor for monitoring the diaphragm excursion and respiratory rate of patients in intensive care.
+This technology is used to monitor patients under mechanical ventilation and during the weaning process when the breathing tube is removed.

-K8 has helped Respinor in the first place with a quick, realistic concept mock-up and visuals to explain the product and the use to possible investors.
-With the help of the design driven innovation support (DIP), the project looked further into the use of the whole system for the patient and the medical helpers in the ICU.
-The outcome of the DIP finding is developed further into the sensor and control unit where we also proposed a UX-design (user experience design).
-By designing both the physical products and the UX and UI for the control unit, we were able to secure a consistent user-friendliness throughout the product.
+K8 has worked with Respinor in the startup phases with quick, realistic concept demonstrations and visuals to explain to possible investors.
+With the help of the Design-driven Innovation Program (DIP), the project looked further into the user experience of the whole system for the patient and medical clinicians in the Intensive Care Unit (ICU).
+The outcome of the DIP findings were developed further into the Ultrasonic Probe and Read Out Unit; here we also proposed a user experience and interaction (UX/UI) design.
+By designing both the physical products and the UX/UI for the Read Out Unit, we were able to secure a consistent user experience and satisfaction throughout the product.

 The final solution is a user interface which enables the user to easily navigate between live feed data, trends and in-depth statistics.
 By using well known conventions within UX design the interface clearly communicates what elements are static, and which are interactive.
-By toning down the colors we also made the interface more comfortable to use, seeing that the hard contrast between a black background and a with typeface can be tiering on the eyes.
-By running a process from low fidelity sketches to a high-fidelity prototype we were able to quickly iterate and meet the needs and wishes of the users and the team at Respinor.
+By toning down the colour contrast we also made the interface more comfortable to use, being less tiring on the eyes.
+By running a process from low fidelity sketches to a high-fidelity prototype we were able to quickly iterate and meet the needs and wishes of both the users and team at Respinor.

 For more information, please visit: